lets00/lets00/README.md

 # $ whoami

-I'm a System Engineer working at [Zup Innovation](https://www.zup.com.br/).
+I'm a professor at IFPE(Federal Institute of Pernambuco)-Garanhuns and System developer for love.
-In my free time I like to play acoustic guitar, read good books and drink beer with friends.
+In my free time I like to study new techs, play acoustic guitar and drink beer with friends.

 ## I like working with these technologies 🛠